 “I know you still loved me.
 I know that you thought I never had the right feelings for you and okay, so maybe lust was never there.
 But, I envisioned the rest of eternity with you.
 I kept pushing the thought aside and rejecting you because you were someone who would die one day and leave me here alone and yes… I resented that it was you that loved me.
 How could someone who would die and leave me alone here miserable be the only person who could ever love me and get it right?

 “But, I won’t go looking for Aphrodite.
 You, but not her.
-Because like you said, she couldn’t care less that I was in hell.
+Because like you said, she couldn’t care less that I was in Hell.
 When I knew every day I died down there, that if I had stayed with you… Gwen.
 You would have found a way.
-You would have fought through hell to find me and dared Satan not to let you out.
-You’ve have taken that fallen angel by the balls and threatened to give him a Holy water bath if he didn’t give you me and let us go.
+You would have fought through Hell to find me and dared Lucifer not to let you out.
+You’ve have taken that fallen angel by the balls and threatened to give him a Holy water bath if he didn’t give me to you and let us go.

 “You are what I thought about every day.
 You are what I regretted every second.
 Because I knew.
 Plain and simple, if I had been out with you that day I would not have been exiled.
 I would not have been so blood thirsty.
 Being with vampires kind of rubs off on you that way.
 I wanted you to know that I wasn’t as despicable as human men are.
 And that I totally understand why you hated me so much.
 I get it.”
 Ares explained as I fought back tears.